Tutorials

 • Use even more and possibly wider bridges for parts larger than 50x50 mm

-When drawing small parts, take the cutting width into account.
+When drawing small parts, keep in mind the cutting width.

 Material Tab size in millimeters